Flex acreage

-Flex acreage —

 The Omnibus Budget Reconciliation Act of 1990 mandated that deficiency payments not be made on 15% of a farm’s crop acreage base, called normal flex acres.
 The acreage could be planted to any program crop (called flexing), but not fruits and vegetables.
 An additional 10% of the farm’s base acreage could be flexed at the option of the operator.
 Flexing did not diminish the crop acreage base of a farm.
 The 1996 farm bill (P.L.
 104-127) effectively provided total flexibility among all commodities, except for fruits and vegetables, and this policy was continued by the 2002 farm bill (P.L.
 101-171, Sec.
 1106).